Skip to content

 Nvidia L40S with 46GB RAMl40s8.9

-So, in order request a particular model of GPU you would use the value in the “GRES Option” column above to srun or sbatch.
-In general it is better to allow the cluster to assign an available gpu to you rather than requesting a particular model, as certain models may not be available at the time you are trying to run your program.
-In the below example, we are requesting an Nvidia Titan V GPU.
+In general it is better to allow the cluster to assign both nodes and GPU cards to you rather than requesting a specific node or a particular model, as certain models may not be available at the time you are trying to run your program.

 [login31 /users/mmill116]$ srun --pty --x11 --partition gpu --gres=gpu:titanv:1 bash